 Close-up of the menorah at the Eiffel Tower

-Here are some of the public squares and other Paris locations where you can see lighted menorahs during Hanukkah, including the schedule (dates and times) for special lighting ceremonies, which may include short blessings or prayers and perhaps a few songs: (Please note: locations will be confirmed/updated closer to December)
+Here are some of the public squares and other Paris locations where you can see lighted menorahs during Hanukkah, including the schedule (dates and times) for special lighting ceremonies, which may include short blessings or prayers and perhaps a few songs: (Please note: Chabad-Lubavitch has not yet announced locations for 2024-25 but we expect they will be confirmed/updated very soon)

 • 1st Candle - Thursday, December 25, 7:30pm - Place de la République, 3rd/10th/11th arr